strydex/nr_downloader_2/README.md

-# New_Tiki_Downloader
+# NR Downloader Bot
-this telegram bot can download videos from instagramby using instaloader library also you can find musics
+This telegram bot can download videos from instagram Just send it a link with a video and it will output with a message containing a video file.